FAQ - Frequently Asked Questions

 Our group was started by Ann Warrick of the UK, in March 1999.
 We were originally on the mailing lists at OneList.
 They were acquired by eGroups in 2000, which was then acquired by Yahoo in early 2001.
 So we are now YahooGroups.
 We started small, with less than 50 members that first year.
 As word spread, more & more people joined.
 Most people's initial reaction was something like, "I had no idea there were other hippo lovers out there!"
 In July of that first year (1999), we gave ourselves a name.
 The Hippolotofus began (thanks to Margaret McCormack for the winning name).

 We put together a couple of projects that first year, including Hippo Mouse Pads (thank you Adelaide!) and T-shirts (thank you Cathy!).
 As the group increased in size, we decided to hold our first convention, which we called The Hippollennium.
 We held it in San Diego in May 2000, and had over 30 members there!
 We held a second convention (now called Reunions) in Orlando in October 2001, and have continued to hold reunions annually since.
-Our latest Reunion was in Philadelphia, in Sept 2006.

 Regional gatherings between Hippolotofus members have taken place in the past, and still continue to happen.
 It seems no hippo lover can go anywhere in the world without wanting to meet other group members who may live there.
 While many of our members live in the US, we are all over the world.
 There are many members from the UK, and several in Sweden, France, Mexico, Australia, Japan and more.